graalvm/sulong/README.md

 libraries might be needed if the user code has external dependencies.

 In particular, for running C++ code, you need libc++ (the C++ standard library from the LLVM project).
+For running Rust code you may need to link the Rust standard library `libstd`.

 How to get started?
 -------------------